History of La Liga in Timeline

 In the 2008-09 season, the governing body created the LFP Awards (now called La Liga Awards), awarded each season to individual players and coaches.

-In 2009, La Liga produced the continent's top-rated club and continued to do so for 10 of the 11 seasons between 2009 and 2019.
+In 2009, Barcelona and Real Madrid started a period of dominance, being the top club in 10 of the 11 seasons between 2009 and 2019.

-2010: Barcelona Wins La Liga Title
+2010: Barcelona Achieves Record Points and Wins La Liga

 2011: Barcelona Wins La Liga Title

-2012: Real Madrid Wins La Liga Title with Record Points
+2012: Real Madrid Wins La Liga Title with Record Points and Goals

-In the 2011-12 season, Real Madrid won their 32nd La Liga title with a record 100 points, 121 goals, and a +89 goal difference.
+In the 2011-12 season, Real Madrid, under José Mourinho, ended Barcelona's winning streak and won their 32nd La Liga title with a record 100 points, 121 goals scored, and a +89 goal difference.

 During the 2013–14 season Real Madrid won their tenth Champions League title and Sevilla won their third Europa League.